Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-For a study of the skyrmion mechanism in GdRu$_2$Si$_2$, it is crucial to extract the intrinsic bulk information from these data.
-As a reference, the bulk-state FS calculated with density functional theory (DFT) is displayed in Fig.~\ref{fig:fig1}G. The FS of terminations is composed of surface and bulk signals.
-Therefore, the common part of FS observed from Gd-termination and Si-termination should be for the intrinsic bulk state.
-Such features are indeed found in the data.
-The ones particularly remarkable are the parallel FS observed at the corner of the Brillouin zone (BZ) in both terminations.
-Figure~\ref{fig:fig1}H overlays the momentum distribution curves (MDCs) at \sub{E}{F} along $k_x$ crossing the BZ corner (dotted lines in Fig.~\ref{fig:fig1}C and Fig.~\ref{fig:fig1}D) for Gd-termination and Si-termination.
-A good agreement is obtained in the peak positions between the two curves, validating that the parallel FS is for the bulk state.
-We focus our study on this part of FS.
+For a study of the skyrmion mechanism, it is crucial to extract the intrinsic bulk information from these data.
+As a reference, the bulk-state FS calculated with density functional theory (DFT) is displayed in Fig.~\ref{fig:fig1}H. The FS observed by ARPES is composed of surface and bulk signals.
+Therefore, the common part of FS observed from Gd-termination and Si-termination should be coming from the intrinsic bulk state.
+One noticeable common feature is the parallel FS observed at the corner of the Brillouin zone (BZ) in both terminations.
+Figure~\ref{fig:fig1}I overlays the momentum distribution curves (MDCs) at \sub{E}{F} crossing the BZ corner (dotted lines in Fig.~\ref{fig:fig1}, D and E) for the two terminations.
+A good agreement is obtained in the peak positions, validating that the parallel FS corresponds to the bulk state.
+We focus our study on this part of the FS.\\